rubisco-sfa/ILAMB/doc/add_model.rst

       └── rsds_Amon_CLM40cn_historical_r1i1p1_185001-201012.nc
       └── rsus_Amon_CLM40cn_historical_r1i1p1_185001-201012.nc

-and the driver will follow this link and perform the analysis on the result files it finds there.
+and the run script will follow this link and perform the analysis on the result files it finds there.
 This allows you to create a group of models which you wish to study without having to move results around your machine.